SNU-sunday/fisspy/README.md

 # Github Manual
 If you don't know how to use github, See this [simple manual](https://guides.github.com/activities/hello-world/).

-The basic GitHub manual is uploaded as "Github manual.pdf".

 The more detail imformation can be seen on the [Sunpy Developer's Guide](http://docs.sunpy.org/en/stable/dev.html).